Flaying

-Flaying, also known colloquially as skinning, is a method of slow and painful execution in which skin is removed from the body.
+Flaying, also known as skinning, is a method of slow and painful torture and/or execution in which skin is removed from the body.
 Generally, an attempt is made to keep the removed portion of skin intact.

 Scope

 A dead animal may be flayed when preparing it to be used as human food, or for its hide or fur.
 This is more commonly called skinning.

 Flaying of humans is used as a method of torture or execution, depending on how much of the skin is removed.
 This is often referred to as flaying alive.
-There are also records of people flayed after death, generally as a means of debasing the corpse of a prominent enemy or criminal, sometimes related to religious beliefs (e.g. to deny an afterlife); sometimes the skin is used, again for deterrence, esoteric/ritualistic purposes, etc. (e.g. scalping).
+There are also records of people flayed after death, generally as a means of debasing the corpse of a prominent enemy or criminal, sometimes related to metaphysical ideas (e.g., to deny an afterlife); sometimes the skin is used, again for deterrence, esoteric/ritualistic purposes, etc. (e.g., scalping).

 Causes of death

 Dermatologist Ernst G. Jung notes that the typical causes of death due to flaying are shock, critical loss of blood or other body fluids, hypothermia, or infections, and that the actual death is estimated to occur from a few hours up to a few days after the flaying.
-Hypothermia is possible, as skin provides natural insulation and is essential for maintaining body temperature.
+Hypothermia is possible because skin provides natural insulation and is essential for maintaining body temperature.